kubernetes/community/contributors/design-proposals/scheduling/pod-preemption.md

 1. If a node was chosen to preempt pods, set the node name as an annotation with the "scheduler.kubernetes.io/nominated-node-name" key to the pod.
 This key is referred to as "NominatedNodeName" in this doc for brevity.
+ When this annotation exists, scheduler knows that the pod is destined to run on the given node and takes it into account when making scheduling decisions for other pods.
 1. When any pod is terminated, a node is added/removed, or when pods or nodes updated, remove all the pods from the unschedulable pods list and add them to the scheduling queue.
 (Scheduler should keep its existing rate